John Charles Lomax

 Meanwhile in Luton, the stalwart Luton Town cricketer, former Wanderers and Luton Town committee member, John Long died in the Summer of 1892.
 J.C. attended the funeral as a friend and President of the club.
 He laid a wreath in the club colours at the Rothesay Road Cemetery.
 His visit spurred a brief revival with the club at the beginning of the 1892/93 season.
 He played centre forward in September against the City Ramblers.
 He was said to be a little out of form but helped the team to a two nil victory.
 He played much better in a 4 1 win over West Herts and made several “dodging runs” and came within inches of scoring.
 J.C.’s last game for the club came on Saturday 15th October 1892 in the defeat at home to the Royal Arsenal.
-He had more pressing issues as his personal life was falling apart.
+Besides his commitment to Tottenham, he had other more pressing issues as his personal life was falling apart.

 J.C was made bankrupt, the Receiving Order being made on 13th September 1893.
 At the time of his bankruptcy his address is described as B 5 The Albany Piccadilly lately residing at 23 Nevern Mansions, Earl’s Court.
 The former address is one of the best addresses in London and some apartments may have been owned by a former member of his old college, Peterhouse.
 Nevern Mansions and the area were new and parts were still being constructed.